Title: Teeny Weeny Puccini (#2)

 God touched me with His little finger and said ‘Write for the theatre, only for the theatre.’ — Giacomo Puccini

-The accompanying quotation sparked this portrait of the artist between God and man (in this painting, as if rendered by Michelangelo).
+The accompanying quotation sparked this portrait of the artist, played here by Giacomo Puccini, as if that relationship between God and man is rendered by Michelangelo.
 Puccini was a quiet and reserved man who wrote loud music for 100-piece orchestras and shrieking women.

-I use classic Italian shapes and Eastern circle, for a splash of Orientalism.
+I here combine classic Italian shapes, and Eastern circle, for a splash of Orientalism.
 The Italian flag colors create the smooth stone tile beneath every Italian’s Farragamo’s.
-The red and green become less saturated and more satinated at the corners, for a sense of costumery and fashion.
+Flag stone, if you will.
+The red and green become less saturated and more satinated at the corners, for a sense of costumery and Milanese fashion.

-With such relaxing color and that Vitruvian structure, Giacomo’s not going anywhere, so he sits at a café, leaning on the center-line while trying to keep score between cups.
-The chair that’s depicted is one of the two hair-pin chairs I’ve used in my studio as an easel for the past 30 years.
+With such relaxing color and that Vitruvian structure, Giacomo’s not going anywhere, so he sits at a café, leaning against the center-line while trying to keep score between cups of espresso.
+The chair that I depict is one of the two hair-pin chairs I’ve used as an easel in my studio for as long as I’ve been painting.